h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 1) The client proposes ALPN by sending an ALPN extension in the ClientHello.
 This extension lists one or more application protocols by name.

->  The value "RADIUS-1.1" flag is used by the client to determine what to send:
+>  The value of the RADIUS/1.1 flag is used by the client to determine what to send:
 >
 >> forbid - no ALPN
 >>
->> allow - both historic RADIUS and "radius/1.1"
+>> allow - allow RADIUS/(D)TLS and "radius/1.1"
 >>
 >> require - only "radius/1.1"